-If your residence has not received a white door tag with a PIN number within the first few days of the Census, contact the Census Office by emailing email@example.com or by phoning 403-320-3030.
+If your residence has not received a white door tag with a PIN number by April 5, contact the Census Office by emailing email@example.com or by phoning 403-320-3030.

 If the PIN number does not work, please contact the Census Office.

 All information is secure and confidential.
 It does not matter if you pass on the information to the census taker, phone it in, or do it online.